Tests & Results

 Secondary Care Blood Tests

 This can be arranged by phoning 01539 715700.
-The service has various sites available for you to book including Westmorland General Hospital.
+This service has various sites available for you to book including Westmorland General Hospital.

 There are some exceptions to this: